S. M. Shafiuddin Ahmed: United Nations peacekeeping missions

-As Chief of Army Staff
+As chief of army staff

 General Ahmed with then Director of Army National Guard General Daniel R. Hokanson and former adjutant general of Oregon National Guard Major General Michael E. Stencel at the Pentagon on 20 April 2022.

 On 24 June 2021, Ahmed was upgraded to general and was appointed as 17th chief of army staff succeeding general Aziz Ahmed.

-As army chief, Ahmed's other roles include chairing the Board of Directors of Bangladesh Machine Tools Factory, Bangladesh Diesel Plant Limited, Trust Bank Limited, Army Welfare Trust, and furthermore the Boards of Trustees of Sena Kalyan Sangstha and the Bangladesh Army University of Engineering & Technology.
+As army chief, Ahmed's other roles include chairing the board of directors of Bangladesh Machine Tools Factory, Bangladesh Diesel Plant Limited, Trust Bank Limited, Army Welfare Trust, and furthermore the boards of trustees of Sena Kalyan Sangstha and the Bangladesh Army University of Engineering & Technology.
 He was the president of Bangladesh Olympic Association and Bangladesh Golf Federation and also acted as the president of the executive committee of Kurmitola Golf Club.
 He was also the vice chairman of the governing body of the National Defence College and Defence Services Command & Staff College, Council of the Military Institute of Science and Technology.

 As army chief, he visited Turkey to enhance defence cooperation and laid the foundation for further purchases of Turkish weapons.
 He attended the Shangri-La Dialogue in 2024.
 After the beginning of the Myanmar Civil War, he asserted that the army was ready to respond to any threats from Myanmar.
 During the 2024 election, he deployed troops to maintain law and order.

 Ahmed went to leave per retirement on 23 June 2024 succeeded by General Waker-Uz-Zaman as chief of army staff.
 He was the last general of the Fourth Hasina ministry.

+Allegation of role in enforced disappearance

+Shafiuddin Ahmed has been accused of playing a direct role in a case of enforced disappearance, a phenomenon that became widespread during the rule of Sheikh Hasina.

+On 30 September 2024, Barrister M. Sarwar Hossain, a retired major of the Bangladesh Army, lodged an official complaint with the Commission of Inquiry on Enforced Disappearances against Shafiuddin and two other army generals, namely Lieutenant General Mohammad Akbar Hossain and Major General Md Sarwar Hossain, for their alleged roles in his unlawful detention at the headquarters of the Directorate General of Forces Intelligence.

+Barrister Sarwar alleged that the officers summoned him at the DGFI headquarters at the false pretext of responding to a legal notice on 27 October 2016 and then pressured him to drop a divorce case involving Shafiuddin’s eldest daughter, in which Barrister Sarwar was representing the husband in civil court.
+He also stated to journalists that the generals threatened to send him to Aynaghar, a codename for covert military detention centers for dissidents of the Hasina administration whose details became publicly known only after 2022.

+He was released after more than eleven hours of detention, but only after providing a written commitment that he would drop the case and not disclose the details of his abduction, the complaint stated.